-We also serve as a hub for outreach, policy, training and research.
+We also serve as a hub for legal outreach, policy, training and research in the area of human trafficking and exploitation.
 We use our team’s expertise to contribute to the fight against trafficking and exploitation at both the national and international level.

 Policy, Research and Training